zverok/grok-shan-shui/day13.md

 })
 ```

-...the picture suddenly explodes.
+...the picture is suddenly screwed.

 Right:

 ![](image37.png)

-With cool range:
+With cool range (notice the background mountains shift, and foreground trees vanishing):

 ![](image38.png)